 City of Ghosts (2015) was selected by the Melbourne Symphony Orchestra to be performed in the 2016 Metropolis New Music Festival, under the baton of leading American conductor and six time Grammy award winner Robert Spano.
 The work was commissioned with support from the Cybec Foundation.
 Other recent awards include the Penrith Symphony Orchestra's Young Composer Award, Joondalup Arts in Focus Composition Grant for Ink (2013), and First Prize in the Voyces ‘Aspire’ Competition for Watercolour (2014).
 Turley's original scores have featured in the Perth Fringe World Festival, Melbourne International Comedy Festival, Revel8 Film Festival, and his music has been featured on ABC Classic FM, 3MBS (Melbourne) and RTRFM (Perth).

-Turley holds a degree in Composition and Music Technology with First Class Honours from the Western Australian Academy of Performing Arts, where he studied closely with Lachlan Skipworth and Lindsay Vickery.
-Other composition workshops he has been a part of include including the WASO EChO Composer Project, CYBEC 21st Century Australian Composer Program, Soundstream Emerging Composers Forum, Ku-Ring-Gai Philharmonic Composer Workshop, and Gondwana Choral Composer School.
+Turley holds a degree in Composition and Music Technology with First Class Honours from the Western Australian Academy of Performing Arts, where he was awarded the Winstanley Award for graduating with top marks.
+He has participated in festivals and workshops including the Tasmanian Symphony Orchestra Composer School (2017), Soundstream Emerging Composers Forum (2016), CYBEC 21st Century Australian Composer Program (2015), WASO EChO Project (2014), Ku-Ring-Gai Philharmonic Workshop (2016), and Gondwana Choral Composer School (2014).